Albert Widmann: Action T4

 With Arthur Nebe, commander of Einsatzgruppe B, and an unnamed explosives expert, Widmann experimented with dynamite as a means to kill patients, and also tested ways to pipe gas from a motor exhaust to the interior of a chamber:

 Another source states that instead of adding a second car, the first car was replaced with a truck.
 The idea to use gas was partly inspired by an incident involving Nebe.
 One night after a party Nebe had driven home drunk, parked in his garage and fell asleep with the car engine running.
 He had nearly died of carbon monoxide poisoning from the exhaust fumes.

 This engine exhaust testing inspired the development of gas vans.
 Back in Berlin, Reinhard Heydrich immediately set to work within the RSHA for the development of, in the words of Heydrich's subordinate Walter Rauff, a "more humane method of execution" than the Einsatzgruppen firing squads which had been used.
 When a prototype gas van was driven to KTI, Widmann explained to his young chemists that by adjusting the timing of the ignition, one could maximize the amount of poisonous carbon monoxide in the exhaust.
 Widmann further explained that firing squads on the eastern front could be spared.

 Some of Widmann's other experiments included testing poisoned ammunition on prisoners at Sachsenhausen concentration camp, which killed the subjects.

 By 1944, he had been promoted to SS-Sturmbannführer (major).
 Problem solving was Widmann's specialty, and the kind of problem involved did not affect him.
 Widmann did not appear to be motivated by Nazi ideology, but rather saw himself as an expert determined to keep his job.

 After the war, Widmann was interned by U.S. occupying forces for several days before taking a job in a paint factory.
 He had worked his way up to chief chemist by the time of his arrest in January 1959.
+He was sentenced by a Düsseldorf court to five years in prison for aiding and abetting murder through poisoned ammunitions experiments.
+After appealing, he was sentenced to three years and six months in October 1962.

 During his prosecution, Widmann was asked how Arthur Nebe's order to kill mental patients in Belarus was related to Nebe's and Widmann's supposed assignment there - antipartisan warfare.
 Widmann's response:

 I never thought about that question.
 After Nebe told me that he had orders to kill the mental patients in his area, there was nothing for me to think about.
 After all, mental patients were also killed in the Reich.

-Apparently, Widmann ultimately served six years and six months in prison.
+Widmann was tried again in Stuttgart in 1962.
+In September 1967, he was sentenced to six years and six months in prison.
+With time served before and after the trial, his remaining sentence was suspended in exchange for a payment of 4,000 DM to a non-profit institution for the disabled.